adamveld12/heroku-buildpack-chicagoboss/README.md

 ```

 The buildpack will automatically provision a dev database and configure your application to use it.

+### Gotchas

+If you're running cb_admin or other apps, I couldn't get the CB app to work for whatever reason.
+Before you deploy, make sure to remove any traces of other boss apps from your boss.config and rebar.config before deploying.

 ### Configure your app